 The two Italian language tests are accepted across the country to secure admission to an educational institute.

-CILS is a well-renowned Italian Language certification to determine the competency of international students in the national language.
+CILS is a well-renowned Italian language certification that determines the competency of international students in the national language.
 It is officially recognized by the European Language Testing Association, which accredits its recognition.
 There are six levels of the language certificate ranging from A1 to C2, which the students can opt for depending on their level of expertise.

-CILS can be taken by students all around the world, with the exams being conducted twice a year.
-Moreover, CILS consists of many components, such as multiple choice questions, brief questions and answers, as well as writing and a listening section.
+CILS can be taken by students all over the world, with the exams conducted twice a year.
+Moreover, CILS consists of many components, such as multiple choice questions, brief questions, and answers, as well as writing and a listening section.

-CILS is accepted as a standard language proficiency test by all major universities, including the University of Milan, the University of Siena, the University of Bologna, and the University of Venice.
+CILS is accepted as a standard language proficiency test by all major universities, including the University of Milan, the University of Bologna, and the University of Venice.

 Learn More: How to Study in Italy for Free